EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

 Application
 -----------

-TODO:

-- Configure app
-- Run app!

-1. Database server has been configured to serve data (postresql is recommended).
+1. Database server has been configured to serve data.

     - Install [PostgreSQL][4] and [Psycopg][5] adapter for Python:
       ```